-Fees and charges - More revenue than budgeted was recovered which is a reflection of strong regional growth.
-Payments to staff and suppliers - The leaky homes costs and additional spend on consultants due to recruiting challenges contributed to the overspend in this area.
-Reserve Movement Increase or Decrease - The movement in reserve is a reflection of the additional spend on consultants.
+Fees and Charges - Recovered more than budget which is a reflection of the strong growth in the region.
+Payments to Staff and Suppliers - The leaky homes costs and additional consultancy expenses due to recruiting challenges contributed to the overspend in this area.
+Reserve Movement Increases or Decrease - The movement in reserve is a reflection of the additional spend on consultants.